Psychology

 In this module, you’ll learn that children acquire self-confidence and self-esteem through achieving successful motor skill and coordination experiences.
 Play is an important aspect of a child’s life.
 Movement and practice with motor skills can help children feel more confident about their abilities, which can have an impact in later life.
 You’ll be exploring the role that Physical Education and play have in motor skill learning during childhood.
 Material covered will consider motor learning and skill acquisition from both a theoretical and practical perspective and will describe movement from a biological, cognitive, developmental and social viewpoint.

-In this module you’ll nurture an understanding of the diagnostic frameworks and theories of developmental disorders.
+In this module you’ll nurture an understanding of the diagnostic frameworks and theories of neurodiversity and developmental disorders.
 You’ll explore how you can apply your skills to assessment and intervention.
 In particular, you’ll focus on developmental disorders such as Dyslexia, Developmental Language Disorder, Developmental Coordination Disorder, ADHD and Autism Spectrum Disorder.
 You’ll have the opportunity to get hands-on with interactive sessions and attend informative lectures, all of which will act as a pre-cursor to critical evaluation of a research paper or discussions in small groups.

 Deviance, Crime and Criminal Behaviour